JGarza189/genome-utilities/README.md

 ## Overview

-This repository contains a suite of tools and supplementary materials designed for basic analysis of genetic data.
+This repository contains a suite of tools and supplementary material designed for basic analysis of genetic data.
 Created to support tasks such as sequence alignment and data visualization, it provides a set of resources that support molecular biology workflows, with an emphasis on accessibility for those new to bioinformatics.

 ## Software